leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 distributed config file, e.g., ``.config/dask/distributed.yaml``.
 By default when ``dask.distributed`` and/or ``dask-jobqueue`` is first imported, it places a file at ``~/.config/dask/distributed.yaml`` with a commented out version.
-You can create this file and do this first import by simply
+You can create this file and do this first import by simply running,

 ::

-    python -c 'from dask.distributed import Client'
+    (myenv) $ python -c 'from dask.distributed import Client'

 In this ``.config/dask/distributed.yaml`` file, set: